perryOnCrack/perryoncrack.github.io/apps/rez.md

 - New Features:
     - Progressive web app and shortcut pinning support.
     - More Home Screen customization.
+        - Change suggestion item amount.
+        - Hide all app suggestions.

 - Changes:
-    - New UI transition animations from the original Z Launcher.
+    - UI animations from the original Z Launcher.
-    - More responsive scribble.
+    - Improve scribble behavior.
+        - Now it mimics the original Z Launcher, should be more responsive than before.
+        - Scribble gestures(backspace & space) now have to be completed in 230ms to be recognized.

+- Bug Fixes:
+    - Incorrect bottom sheet window insets in older Android versions.

 ### Version 1.10-fix2 (2024-05-19)